AOEpeople/aoe_technology_radar/radar/2017-10-01/puppet-environments.md

 ---

-Puppet Environments has proven to work good for our projects using puppet.
+Puppet Environments has proven to work well for our projects using Puppet.